riflechess/riflechess.github.io/stp/summaries/Transportation_Committee.md

 date:
 ---
 #### Meeting Info
-* **Meeting Type:** Transportation Committee Meeting
+**Meeting Type:** Regular Session
-* **Purpose:** To discuss transportation-related issues in the city of Saint Paul
-* **Date/Time:** March 12, 2023, at 9:00 AM
-* **Location:** City Hall, Room 300
+**Purpose:** Discussion and decision-making on transportation-related issues in the City of Saint Paul **Date/Time:** Wednesday, March 15, 2023, 6:00 PM - 8:00 PM **Location:** City Hall, Room 300
-* **Attendees:** Chairperson: Jane Doe, Members: John Smith, Maria Rodriguez, and other invited guests

 #### Summary
-The Transportation Committee meeting covered several key topics:
+The Transportation Committee discussed several key topics:

-* **Budget Allocation:** The committee approved a budget allocation of $1.2 million for road maintenance, with $500,000 allocated for the reconstruction of 7th Street.
+* **Budget Allocation**: The committee allocated $1.2 million for the upcoming year to improve pedestrian infrastructure in high-traffic areas.
-* **Traffic Safety:** A proposal to install speed cameras on Highways 61 and 94 was tabled due to concerns about accuracy and enforcement costs.
-There was some discussion among committee members about the effectiveness of speed cameras in reducing accidents.
+* **Bus Route Changes**: A proposal to adjust bus routes on Selby Avenue and Snelling Avenue was tabled due to concerns from local business owners about potential impacts on their customers.
-* **Bus Route Changes:** The committee voted (4-1) to approve changes to bus route 6, which will now run more frequently through the downtown area.
-Member John Smith dissented, citing concerns that the new route may not serve the needs of commuters from the surrounding neighborhoods.

-A public comment period was also held, during which several residents expressed concerns about traffic congestion and pedestrian safety on Summit Avenue.
-The committee listened to these comments but did not take any immediate action.
+* **Bicycle Lane Expansion**: The committee voted 6-3 in favor of expanding bicycle lanes on Summit Avenue, with some members expressing concerns about increased congestion.

+There was a lengthy discussion about the proposed expansion of the Green Line light rail system.
+While most members supported the expansion, one member expressed concerns about potential noise pollution and property devaluation for nearby residents.
+The proposal will be brought before the full City Council for a vote at their next meeting.

+No public comment period was held during this meeting due to time constraints.